dmorand17/dotfiles/README.md

 ## Customizing

-Save exports, aliases, functions in a `.extra` file.
+Save exports, aliases, functions, etc in a `.extra` file.
 An example is below
 ```
 ###
 ### Git credentials